bahobab/lvtest/README.md

 The results are put in a table and displayed by the ShowDetails component that is a child component of the SelectName component.

-## 3/ A basic, smoke test is implemented to make sure the app is run and rendered without chrashing.
+## 3/ A basic, smoke test is implemented to make sure the app is run and rendered without crashing.

 ## How to install and run the exercice?

-1/ clone the repro from https://github.com/bahobab/lvtest.git
+- 1/ clone the repro from https://github.com/bahobab/lvtest.git
-2/ cd to the lvtest directory and run yarn to install the dependancies for the server 3/ cd to client then run yarn to install the client
+- 2/ cd to the lvtest directory and run yarn to install the dependancies for the server
+- 3/ cd to client then run yarn to install the client
-4/ start the server with:
+- 4/ start the server with:

   lvtest$ yarn start

-5/ start the client with
+- 5/ start the client with

   lvtest/client$ yarn start

-6/run the test with
+- 6/ run the test with

   lvtest/client$ yarn run test